1andgraf/parserbot/README.md

 # Telegram Website Parser Bot

 A Telegram bot that parses a website URL and returns emails, phone numbers, social links, metadata, and lists of images, videos, and files.
-Users can control which content types are returned via settings.
+Users can control which content types are returned using settings.

 ## Installation

-1. Clone the repository:
+1. Clone the repo:

 ```bash
 git clone https://github.com/1andgraf/parserbot.git
 cd parserbot
 ```

-2. Create and activate a Python virtual environment:
+2. Python virtual environment:

 ```bash
 python3 -m venv venv